How To Find Speed From Distance And Time

 Q: How does wind affect the speed of an airplane?

 A: Wind can either increase or decrease the speed of an airplane, depending on the direction of the wind.
-A headwind (wind blowing against the direction of motion) will decrease the speed, while a tailwind (wind blowing in the direction of motion) will increase the speed.
+That said, a headwind (wind blowing against the direction of motion) will decrease the speed, while a tailwind (wind blowing in the direction of motion) will increase the speed.
 The airplane's airspeed (speed relative to the air) remains the same, but its ground speed (speed relative to the ground) changes.

 Conclusion